ipspace/netlab/docs/dev/devices.md

 If decided to configure your devices with configuration templates, you have to create Jinja2 templates for initial device configuration and any configuration module you want to support.

 Jinja2 templates that will generate IP addressing and LLDP configuration have to be within the `netsim/ansible/templates/initial` directory.
-The name of your template must match the `ansible_network_os` value from `netsim/topology-defaults.yml`.
+The name of your template must match the `netlab_device_type` or `ansible_network_os` value from `netsim/topology-defaults.yml`.

 Jinja2 templates for individual configuration modules have to be in a subdirectory of the `netsim/ansible/templates` directory.
-The subdirectory name has to match the module name and the name of the template must match the `ansible_network_os` value from `netsim/topology-defaults.yml`.
+The subdirectory name has to match the module name and the name of the template must match the `netlab_device_type` or `ansible_network_os` value from `netsim/topology-defaults.yml`.

 Use existing configuration templates and *[initial device configurations](../platforms.md#initial-device-configurations)* part of *[supported platforms](../platforms.md)* document to figure out what settings your templates should support.
+[More details...](config/initial.md)

 ## Configuration Modules